pig8pig/imc-prosperity-3/README.md

 5. **Selection Controls** 🎯
    Allows selecting:
    - The log file.
-   - The product (e.g., Kelp).
+   - The product (e.g. Kelp).
    - Specific **logged indicators** to overlay onto prices.

    A powerful feature here is the **normalization dropdown**:
-   By selecting an indicator (e.g., `wall_mid` — our proxy for the "true price"), all prices can be normalized relative to it.
+   By selecting an indicator (e.g., [WallMid](#what-is-wall-mid-and-why-did-we-use-it) — our proxy for the "true price"), all prices can be normalized relative to it.
-   This is extremely useful for visualizing strategies like mean reversion (When having **PICNIC_BASKET1** selected normalizing by the sum of its constituents perfectly demonstrates the mean reversion of the baskets premium still maintaining the orderbook style).
+   This is extremely useful for visualizing strategies like mean reversion (When having **PICNIC_BASKET1** selected normalizing by the sum of its constituents perfectly demonstrates the mean reversion of the [basket's premium](https://www.fidelity.com/learning-center/investment-products/etf/premiums-discounts-etfs) still maintaining the orderbook plotting style).

 6. **Trade Filtering and Visualization** 🔎
    Controls what types of trades and order book elements to display: